OrensteinLab/DeepZF/README.md

 ```

 ### Model evaluation:
-For PWMpredoctor evaluation, we computed the Pearson correlation of each quartet in the PWM matrix representing one position in the binding site.
+For PWMpredictor evaluation, we computed the Pearson correlation of each quartet in the PWM matrix representing one position in the binding site.
-The falwwing script calultes Pearson correlation and save the Pearson correlation scv file
+The fallowing script calcultes Pearson correlation and save the Pearson correlation scv file
 ```
-python3.6 eval_PWMpredictor.py -p_add /predections_folder/ --c_rc_add /path/to/c_rc_df.csv -s_add /path_for savings >> out
+python3.6 eval_PWMpredictor.py -p_add /predictions_folder/ --c_rc_add /path/to/c_rc_df.csv -s_add /path_for savings >> out
 ```
 ### Flags
 ```